RefugeeHotspot/RefugeeHotspot/Hotspot-Setup-Travelogue.md

 Before starting, a few pieces of hardware will be necessary:

-  1. Raspberry Pi 2
+  1. Raspberry Pi 3
   2. Powered USB hub
-  3. ALFA AWUS036AC USB 802.11 WiFi dongle
-  4. Huawei E303 USB 4G dongle
+  3. Huawei E303 USB 3G dongle
-  5. microSD card (and a way to write to it)
+  4. microSD card (and a way to write to it)
-  6. USB cables to connect everything
+  5. USB cables to connect everything

 During the setup, you'll need some way to connect the Raspberry Pi 2 to the Internet.
 The easiest way is via an Ethernet cable, but